 There is a small circular motion which is done using the bristles in the pockets.
 Such bristles are then swept in a gum line and in the biting surface of a tooth before brushing over an entire front surface.
 This same technique will be completed within the inside surface of a tooth.
-The toothbrush will be placed in the pocket using 45 degree and it will be completing small circles and then they are brushed away of the gum line on the biting surface of a tooth.
+The toothbrush will be placed in the pocket using 45 degree and it will be completing small circles and then they have brushed away of the gum line on the biting surface of a tooth.

 Bass Method and sulcular Brushing technique

-This is an effective technique when it comes to brushing the teeth since it can remove bio film and plaque properly.
-It can clean easily the area found under gingival margin and it helps in controlling of periodontal infection.
+This is an effective technique when it comes to brushing the teeth since it can remove biofilm and plaque properly.
+It can clean easily the area found under the gingival margin and it helps in controlling of periodontal infection.
 During this technique, the bristles are used in 45 degree in the long axis of the mouth.
 Since it is hard to place the brush on 35 degree, then placing it parallel on the teeth should be beneficial.
 The bristles should be placed slightly to ensure that they enter in the gingival sulcus with the embrasures.
-The brush should vibrate forth and back using short strokes up to 15 strokes for every position and to continue cleaning other tooth.
+The brush should vibrate forth and back using short strokes up to 15 strokes for every position and continue cleaning other tooth.
 This option is recommended to clean proximal areas and cleaning of the cervical area found under the height of the contour of enamel.
 This is when the root of the tooth had been exposed.

 Modified Bass Technique